-APPENDIX E: Mandatory IRB Training
+APPENDIX G: MANDATORY IRB TRAINING

 As of September 1, 2021, NC State University has issued a mandatory requirement regarding training for all researchers completing research with human subjects.
 This includes all doctoral students working on dissertations, as well as their advisors / committee chair.
-Anyone on the research team that is involved in the recruitment process, consent process, implementation of interventions and other data collection processes, analysis of identifiable private data, or a person serving as a faculty point of contact on a student project, must provide the IRB proof of completion of human subjects training with their IRB application.
+Be aware that anyone on the research team that is involved in the recruitment process, consent process, implementation of interventions and other data collection processes, analysis of identifiable private data, or a person serving as a faculty point of contact on a student project, must provide the IRB proof of completion of human subjects training with their IRB application.